segsell/kernreg/README.md

 </p>

 # Background
-Local polynomial fitting provides a simple way of finding a functional relationship between two variables (usually denoted by X, the predictor, and Y, the response variable)  without the imposition of a parametric model.
+Local polynomial fitting provides a simple way of finding a functional relationship between two variables (where X typically denotes the predictor, and Y the response variable)  without the imposition of a parametric model.
 It is a natural extension of local mean smoothing, as described by [Nadaraya (1964)](https://www.semanticscholar.org/paper/On-Estimating-Regression-Nadaraya/05175204318c3c01e3301fd864553071039605d2#paper-header) and [Watson (1964)](http://www.jstor.org/stable/25049340).
-Instead of fitting a local mean, local polynomial smooting involves fitting a local pth-order polynomial via locally weighted least-squares.
-The Nadaraya–Watson estimator is thus equivalent with fitting a local polynomial of degree zero.
+Instead of fitting a local mean, local polynomial smooting involves fitting a local *p*th-order polynomial via locally weighted least-squares.
+The Nadaraya–Watson estimator is thus equivalent to fitting a local polynomial of degree zero.
 Local polynomials of higher order have better bias properties and, in general, do not require bias adjustment at the boundaries of the regression space.

 <!-- For a definitive reference on local polynomial smoothing, see [Fan & Gijbels (1996)](https://www.taylorfrancis.com/books/local-polynomial-modelling-applications-fan-gijbels/10.1201/9780203748725). -->